ShanMihirangaHerath/ShanMihirangaHerath/README.md

 - 🌱 I’m currently learning **OOP with java**

-- 👨‍💻 I'm Undergraduate at Java Institute For Advance Technology(Java Institute For Advance Technology)
+- 👨‍💻 I'm Undergraduate at Java Institute For Advance Technology

 - 💬 Ask me about **Web Development | OOC**